ThK-Systems/checkmk-goodies/README.md

 3. Make the script(s) executable (0755)
 4. Rescan the host in check_mk for new services

+---

+## crowdsec

+__Requirements__:
+- crowdsec

+__Description__

+This local plugin monitors **CrowdSec**.

+It exposes two services: **`crowdsec lapi`** (LAPI reachability) and **`crowdsec decisions`** (number of active decisions).

+LAPI reachability is determined via `cscli lapi status` and reflects whether the local system can successfully interact with the Local API.

+Only **active decisions** are monitored, as they represent enforced security actions and are meaningful for monitoring.
+Decisions are counted using `cscli decisions list`.
+Warning and critical thresholds for decisions can be configured via environment variables.
+The plugin uses the native Checkmk local check format and does not rely on Nagios-style pipes.
+It is designed to be simple, robust, and semantically quiet in production environments.

+__Configuration__

+You can write the configuration to `/etc/check_mk/check_mk_agent.d/crowdsec.conf`
+- `CROWDSEC_DECISIONS_WARN=5`
+- `CROWDSEC_DECISIONS_CRIT=20`

+---

 ## gluster
 (Partially based on the gluster checkmk plugin ( https://exchange.checkmk.com/p/gluster ) from lpwevers.)